-Usually, when you pass out, you can regain your consciousness within 20 seconds.
+Usually, when you pass out, you can regain your consciousness within a few seconds or minutes.
 But just to make sure that you are okay, it is still advisable to see a doctor right away.

-There are different factors on what causes fainting spells depending on their type.
+There are different factors for what causes fainting spells depending on the type of syncope.

 Vasovagal syncope, or reflex syncope, is one of the most common causes of fainting spells.
+What causes fainting spells?
 This type of syncope causes a sudden drop in blood pressure and heart rate.
 The triggers that may cause vasovagal syncope include:

-- Overheating or being exposed in so much heat for a long time
+- Overheating or being exposed to a lot of heat for a long time

-- Extreme emotional distress like being in rage or being horrified
+- Extreme emotional distress like being enraged or being horrified

 - Hemophobia (fear of the sight of blood) and trypanophobia (fear of needles, injections, and other medical procedures)

 - Overexertion after exercise or any strenuous physical activities